 This recipe for Simple Grilled Pork Chops is an absolute stunner and perfect for parents and kids alike.
 The homemade rub is quick to throw together with ingredients you’ve likely got in your spice cupboard and is an awesomely tasty combination of savory and sweet.
+Get ready to make the best grilled pork chops of your life!

 How to Grill Pork Chops